Relintai/pandemonium_engine_docs/modules/layered_tile_maps/using_tilesets.md

 .. figure:: img/using_tilesets_load_tilesheet.webp
    :align: center
-   :alt: Loading a tilesheet image in the newly created TileSet atlas
+   :alt: Loading a tilesheet image in the newly created LayeredTileSet atlas

-   Loading a tilesheet image in the newly created TileSet atlas
+   Loading a tilesheet image in the newly created LayeredTileSet atlas

 After specifying a valid image, you will be asked whether to create tiles automatically.
 Answer **Yes**: